hashicorp/terraform-provider-google/website/docs/r/certificate_manager_certificate.html.markdown

-~> **Warning:** These resources require allow-listing to use, and are not openly available to all Cloud customers.
-Engage with your Cloud account team to discuss how to onboard.

 ~> **Warning:** All arguments including `self_managed.certificate_pem` and `self_managed.private_key_pem` will be stored in the raw state as plain-text.
 [Read more about sensitive data in state](https://www.terraform.io/language/state/sensitive-data).